Brudihawo/wh1409_dri_rs/README.md

     2. Use `usbhid-dump -es -t 1000 -a <address>` to generate 1s of Signal data
 2. [x] Create function in Rust for reading and parsing that data
 3. [x] Switch to C
+4. [x] Find out how to directly read from usb
+5. [ ] Create application for active control of mouse
+6. [ ] Introduce config file and mapping areas
+5. [ ] Add Pressure controls
-4. [ ] Figure out how to write a kernel module usb driver
+5. [ ] Figure out how to write a kernel module usb driver
-5. [ ] Find out how to directly read from usb
 6. [ ] Find out how to set mouse position etc.
 7. [ ] Find out how interaction of drivers with drawing programs like GIMP works

 ## TODOs
 - [x] What is going wrong with signal processing?
-Should be 0x07FF = 2048 at max pressure signal but is ~14500.
+Should be 0x07FF = 2047 at max pressure signal but is ~14500.
 WTF? -> I fucked up the signal parsing from text
 - [x] Figure out endianness of signal and processing -> Little Endian!
 - [x] Figure out signed-ness of signal (current assumption = unsigned maybe wrong) -> Unsigned
-- [ ] Better plotting for signal analysis
+- [ ] Better plotting for signal analysis (maybe live plotting)
-- [ ] Figure out if sent signal is an offset of some sort
+- [x] Figure out if sent signal is an offset of some sort
+- [x] Implement proper exit codes in wh1409parse\_ts
+- [x] How do reading interrupts work?
+"The direction of the transfer ist inferred from the direciton of bits of the entpoint address?"

 # Dependencies
 mostly for debugging / signal generation purposes